 Are you using live chat on your website?
 Live chat is one of the quickest ways for your business to assist your shoppers and maximize their experience as a shopper or a client.
 It’s essential, however, for your company to follow live chat best practices.

-Keep reading to learn more about these nine must-follow rules for live chat and how it can improve customer satisfaction!
+Keep reading to learn how to live chat and about nine must-follow rules for improving customer satisfaction!

 1. Make a plan for live chat